-The girl’s soccer team is preparing for their game against Mooresville on September 10th by maintaining a united front and prioritizing teamwork.
+The girls soccer team is preparing for their game against Mooresville on September 16th by maintaining a united front and prioritizing teamwork.

 “Some people on the Mooresville team are very good.
 They do good on defense and offense.
 I remember that there’s a girl on the team who plays offense forward who was really quick last year.
-Also, a major challenge for competing against them is that many of them play travel soccer,” Senior Ava Brawley said.
+Also, a major challenge for competing against them is that many of them play travel soccer,” senior Ava Brawley, center mid, said.

 When playing against a team that is good on both offense and defense, the girls team will have to remain focused in practice to get up to their level.
-They are doing everything they can as a team to find out Mooresville’s strengths and weaknesses when playing.
+They are doing everything they can as a team to find out Mooresville’s strengths and weaknesses.

-“I feel like they will have a good team this year because they were a challenge when we played against them previously,” Freshman Bryn Shotts said.
+“I feel like they will have a good team this year because they were a challenge when we played against them previously.
+I remember we struggled against their middle school team last year,” freshman Bryn Shotts, right wing, said.

 Surely, playing against experienced players will certainly be difficult for the team.
 However, players may have differing opinions on a certain team.

-“The Mooresville team is intersexual.
-It should be pretty easy for us to beat them because they aren’t a leading team in our conference.
+“The Mooresville team should be pretty easy for us to beat because they aren’t a leading team in our conference.
 Also, I would say our team is excited and ready to compete against Mooresville.
-We are looking forward to seeing how this season goes in general,” Sophomore Cecilia Lukins said.
+We are looking forward to seeing how this season goes in general,” sophomore Cecilia Lukins, right wing, said.

-“I think we are all pretty optimistic leading up to the first game.
-We are still working, but most of the team believes we could win often this season if we keep up our hard work,” Junior Lila Thompson said.
+“I think we are all pretty optimistic heading into the season.
+We are still working, but most of the team believes we could win often this season if we keep up our hard work,” junior Lila Thompson, midfielder, said.

 After consistent practices all summer, the girls are training for their 2025 season.
 They have been determined to improve as a team this season.
 Thompson, midfielder, explained what practices have looked like.